-You must discuss the programme with your child, so they fully understand it and are motivated participants.
+You must discuss the programme with your child, so they fully understand it and are motivated participants – the more motivated they are, the more successful the process will be.
 The programme can be started at any time (subject to an alarm being available), however, as your child needs to be motivated for the programme to work we recommend not starting around a significant event such as starting a new school.

-It takes from as little as 6 weeks for any age of child to become dry, although some may take a lot longer.
-The average time for those using the Hello Dry Nights 'Stop Bedwetting’ programme is 6 – 9 weeks.
-Success is considered to be 14 days or more waking with a dry bed.
+It takes from as little as 4 weeks for any age of child to become dry, although some (especially older children) may take a lot longer.
+The average time for those using our ‘Stop Bedwetting’ programme is 6 – 9 weeks.
+Success is considered to be 21consecutive nights (14 nights with the alarm and 7 nights without) or more waking in a dry bed.